marcingolenia/mcode/src/pages/blog/2020-04-20-fsharp_cool.md

     }
 (students |> Seq.head).Name |> printf "First student name is %s"
 ```
 You don't have to write database models anymore!
 SqlProvider supports mapping to record types so you can focus on querying the data and mapping them to domain models.
 The example contains the next cool F# feature - computation expressions.
-It provides extra syntax to handle specific operations in a particular context - like the query above.
+It provides extra syntax to handle specific operations in a particular context - like the query in curly braces above.
 You can also build sequences or handle asynchronous operations.
 For example, you can list all moves of Psyduck pokemon using the following code:
 ```fsharp
 let getPokemon pokemonName =
     async {